IntelliJ | Team features | Connected Mode

 Prerequisites and supported languages

-Having a SonarQube 8.9+ project or a SonarCloud project is required to run SonarLint for IntelliJ in Connected Mode.
-In addition to the published languages on the Rules page, you can unlock Scala, Swift, and PL/SQL rules when using Connected Mode.
+Having a SonarQube project (in an Active version) or a SonarCloud project is required to run SonarLint for IntelliJ in Connected Mode.
+In addition to the published languages on the Rules and languages page, you can unlock Scala, Swift, and PL/SQL rules when using Connected Mode.

 Branch awareness